matthewthomas060606-oss/rulesengineaml/README.md

 ISO 20022 Screening Engine

 The code screens ISO 20022 messages against OFAC, UN, EU, UK, SECO, AU, and CA sanctions lists to detect prohibited parties.
 The engine receives an ISO 20022 XML file via API, it parses it to extract the structured data, it runs the data against the sanctions list database, it matches name/address/other identifying information and returns a response with a risk score, a response code, the top matches.

 API.py
-Has /health and /ready checks, and /screen endpoint accepts ISO 20022 XML.
+Has /health and /ready checks, and /screen endpoint accepts ISO 20022 XML. /refresh-lists will build the sanctions database.

 Engine.py
 Calls everything.